 When it comes to NFL player prop projections, there is simply no one better than our own Director of Predictive Analytics, Sean Koerner.

-Using our Player Props Tool on Action Labs, we can easily identify the biggest discrepancies between his projections and the Thursday Night Football props on PrizePicks to target the ones with the most value as the Steelers head to Minnesota to take on the Vikings.
+Using our Player Props Tool, we can easily identify the biggest discrepancies between Koerner’s projections and Rams-Cardinals props on PrizePicks to target the ones with the most value for this Monday Night Football showdown.

 What is PrizePicks?
 A daily fantasy operator — meaning they’re available in more states than sports betting is! — PrizePicks offers a unique opportunity for action on player props in which you parlay two or more plays together.